-In July 2007, we received a \$2.59 million order from the U.S. Department of Defense to build and deliver over a period of six months three next- generation UISTM for the US Coast Guard and other potential users, to enable rapid underwater searches in the nation's ports and waterways.
-The contract includes additional options which, if fully funded, would require us to deliver a further seven UISTM systems.
-The contract was awarded to us on a sole source basis, which means that the product is considered to be available from one source only and under Federal rules may be acquired from that source without competitive bidding process.
+In July 2007, we received a \$2.59 million order from the U.S. Department of Defense to build and deliver over a period of six months three next-generation UISTM for the US Coast Guard and other potential users, to enable rapid underwater searches in the nation's ports and waterways.
+The contract includes additional options, exercisable at the sole discretion of the U.S. Department of Defense.
+If exercised, these options would require us to make enhancements to the existing systems and deliver a further seven UISTM systems within six months from the time the option is exercised.